are based upon very well-founded principles of storytelling. But, as society changes

 , for one reason or another.

 - Between the 1930s and the '60s, the U.S. government, in film, was portrayed as unequivocally good.
 The portrayal of corruption has become more and more common, though as Patriotic Fervor rises, it may lapse back for a time.
-The late Sixties saw liberal contempt for the U.S. government, but in the Seventies conservatives started to exhibit anti-government attitudes.
+The late Sixties saw liberal contempt for the U.S. government, but in The '70s conservatives started to exhibit anti-government attitudes.
 There are currently antiestablishment factions on both ends of the spectrum (exemplified perfectly by the Tea Party and Occupy Wall Street), and they wax and wane in influence depending on the political alignment of whoever is in power at the time.

 - Portrayal of Germans in Film:

-- At first every German, from civilians to Gestapo, used to be monochromatically evil (This applied to World War I, as well), with the concept of the "Good German" appearing as the conflict went on.
+- At first every German, from civilians to Gestapo, used to be monochromatically evil (this applied to World War I, as well), with the concept of the "Good German" appearing as the conflict went on.
 Imperial-era Germans in fiction didn't even need anti-Semitism, racism or just plain world domination as a justification to be evil; they did terrible deeds just for the hell of it.

 - As Communists emerged as enemies and West Germany an ally in the real world, WWII movies redefined it to just Nazis being evil, most civilians became either resistance or misguided Nazi sympathizers.